rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### BadDataConsumer

 For errors that are raised by a consumer, you have the alternative option to catch them and write the data which has caused the error to an alternative consumer.
-For example, you can write the problematic data to a CSV file named ' errordata.csv' and postprocess it:
+For example, you can write the problematic data to a CSV file named ` errordata.csv` and post process it:

 ```xml
 <generate type="product" count="1000" consumer="**new BadDataConsumer(new CSVExporter('errors.csv'),** **db.inserter())">